anguslcc/stock-app/README.md

       related dependencies.
     - Run `watch docker ps` to continuously monitor all components, ensuring they reach a healthy status.
+- Please note that starting all modules may take approximately 5 minutes.
+During this time, monitor the output to ensure that all components are initializing correctly and check for any errors.

 ## 2.5  Test the Application